 So let’s compare that to a NOW package that includes:

-• NOW Boost (for HD and no adverts)
+- NOW Boost (the regular one – for HD and no adverts)

 As you can see – the two are pretty similar, especially if you take the 18-month contract with Glass.
 But keep in mind the big difference with the cost of Sky Sports – it’s £28-£30/month on Sky Glass, and £34.99/month on NOW (but it’s often discounted).